department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 <div class="feature" markdown=“1”>

-### Can I get Aid and Attendance or Housebound benefits?
+### Am I eligible for Aid and Attendance or Housebound benefits?

 **You may qualify for Aid and Attendance** if you get a VA pension and you meet at least one of the requirements listed below.